Poseidon: In modern culture

 Due to his status as a Greek god, Poseidon has made multiple appearances in modern and popular culture.

 Poseidon appeared in the 1963 film Jason and the Argonauts.

-Poseidon appears in the Percy Jackson & the Olympians novel series, where he is the father of the demigod protagonist Percy Jackson.
-In the first film adaptation, Percy Jackson & the Olympians: The Lightning Thief, he is portrayed by Kevin McKidd.
+Poseidon appears in the Percy Jackson & the Olympians novel series, where he is the father of the titular protagonist Percy Jackson.
+In the first film adaptation, Percy Jackson & the Olympians: The Lightning Thief, released in 2010, he is portrayed by Kevin McKidd.

 Poseidon has made multiple appearances in video games, such as in God of War 3 by Sony.
 In the game, Poseidon appears as a boss for the player to defeat.
 In the video game Hades, he is a character who will grant "boons".

 Narrations

 Neptune's fountain in Prešov, Slovakia.

 The following is a (non-exhaustive) list of pre-modern tellings and retellings of myths relating to Poseidon: